Intra-Articular Laser Therapy

 More information visit Stem Cell Therapy for Back Pain

-PRP is an FDA-approved, minimally-invasive and less costly option compared to surgery.
+PRP is an FDA-approved, minimally-invasive and less costly pain treatment option compared to surgery.